 How is a salt spray test conducted?

-In addition to the test specimen in question, a salt spray test or salt fog test requires the proper equipment and solutions.
+In addition to the test specimen in question, a salt spray test or salt fog test requires the proper equipment (multipurpose equipment, walk-in equipment) and solutions.
 Depending on the specific type of test being conducted (e.g., ASTM B117, ASTM G85, ASTM D1654, etc.), they generally include all of the following:

 - Salt water